iOffice/ioffice.github.io/api/endpoints/move.md

     + statusId (optional, number, `66`) ...
 ID of the Move status to query from
     + statusCode (optional, string, `sub`) ...
 Code of the Move status to query from
     + modifiedOrCreatedAfter (optional, number, `1549319834`) ...
 Epoch time (milliseconds) to poll recently modified items in the collection.
+    + maintenanceRequestId (optional, number, `14944`) ...
+ID of the Maintenance to query from

 + Model (application/json)
     JSON representation of the Move Collection resource.